bhampton-som/Protocols/in-gel-digest.md

 ### Solutions
 - Reduction/Alkylation 10x Stock Solution: (100mM TCEP, 400mM CAA in 0.4M KOH.
 TCEP is acidic and the KOH is necessary to obtain a neutral pH of the final solution.)
-- Red/Alk Buffer: 50mM TEAB, 10mM TCEP, 40mM CAA
+- Red/Alk Buffer: 50mM HEPES pH 8.5, 10mM TCEP, 40mM CAA
-- Digest Buffer: 50mM HEPES pH 8.5, 1% SDC, 2.5ng/ul Trypsin
+- Digest Buffer with Trypsin: 50mM HEPES pH 8.5, 1% SDC, 2.5ng/ul Trypsin
+- Digest Buffer w/o Trypsin: 50mM HEPES pH 8.5, 1% SDC

 ### Method
 1. Excise the relevant area of the gel containing protein bands of interest using a clean razor blade or scalpel with No. 11 blade.